|source: Film: Velvet Gloss Lip Pencil|

 Before I heard back from NARS, I went on a mission to duplicate that look, and it was much harder than I imagined it would be.
 I would show you swatches of the colors I tested from my own eyeshadow stash, but 1) my Mac is still at the Apple doctor so no photo transfer from camera > computer > blog and 2) the look I seek is so subtle that any swatching would be lost against my skin tone or even on white paper.

 Could the NARS model be wearing only powder or foundation on her eyelids (aside from the black eyeliner and mascara)?
 I thought that at first, but when I looked more closely, I could see very subtle depth in the crease.
 Here's the short film of the ad.
 Aside from the silly wind machine and the sexually provocative head turning and gratuitous lip pursing, I really like her makeup:

-Maybe such a look only occurs in 20 year old skin!
+Maybe such a look occurs on 20 year old skin only!
 I had my time and now it's over.
 But I don't think so—surely there's the right beige out there for me, but I don't know what it is.
 That's where I need your help, and I am hoping that someone out there can recommend a cool-toned light beige/greige, a whisper darker than pale skin, that I can wear in the crease.

 My criteria are not legion for this perfect shade I have yet to find: